jrkerr2/train-1234/README.md

 # train-1234
- Train scheduling project to use moment.js to make date calculations based on user input data and then to display an updated list of trains to the user from stored values in a Firebase DB.
+ Train scheduling project to use moment.js to make date-time calculations based on user input data and then to display an updated list of trains to the user from stored values in a Firebase DB.

 ## Installation & code